Disclaimer

 Similar to the above, this is also a multicolored tie and dye pattern coat, but it also has stripped patches on the body.

-Note: People often confuse Pembroke Welsh corgis with cardigan corgis; however, the different color of corgi coats and their tails helps identify the breed.
+Note: People often confuse Pembroke Welsh corgis with cardigan corgis; however, the different colors of corgi coats and tails help identify the breed.

 Blue Merle Cardigan Welsh Corgi Puppy